Below are links to health survey reports and the Glen DNA Archive, and information about Glen research projects.

 "Aim of the study is to test the radiographic screening protocol used in Skye terriers in Finland in other chondrodystrophic breeds, such as Glen of Imaal terrier.
 This study is a part of a larger study utilizing biomechanical methods in evaluation of movements of chondrodystrophic breeds (Glen of Imaal and Skye terriers)."

-The results of this study are due to be published in 2020.
+The results of this study will hopefully be published in 2021.